hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 ## May 2023

-**COMPOST Issue 3** - Showcases Milestone 1 features with tutorials and workshop materials.
+**COMPOST Issue 3 - “Water Bodies”** is published.
+This issue showcases sutty’s reusable COMPOST theme.

 ## July 2023